bootique/bootique-shiro/README.md

     - logFormat: '%t %X{principal:-?} %-5p %c{1}: %m%n%ex'
 ```

-Now you need to initialize (and cleanup) the MDC for a set of logs.  `bootique-shiro` provides a class called
+Now you can initialize and cleanup the MDC as appropriate. `bootique-shiro` provides a class called
 [PrincipalMDC](https://github.com/bootique/bootique-shiro/blob/master/bootique-shiro/src/main/java/io/bootique/shiro/mdc/PrincipalMDC.java)
-that can manage that for you.
-You just need to call "reset" and "cleanup" methods when appropriate.
+that will do that for you.
+You just call "reset" and "cleanup" methods as needed.

-If your app is a servlet app and is using `bootique-shiro-web`, MDC initialization can be automated.
-There is a special
-module `bootique-shiro-web-mdc` for that.
-So you add it to your dependencies:
+Now this was the manual approach.
+If your app is a servlet app and is using `bootique-shiro-web`, MDC initialization and cleanup can be automated.
+To do that add `bootique-shiro-web-mdc` module to your dependencies:
 ```xml
 <dependency>
 	<groupId>io.bootique.shiro</groupId>
 	<artifactId>bootique-shiro-web-mdc</artifactId>
 </dependency>
 ```

-If your authenticates every request separately and is not using Shiro sessions, this may be all you need for user names
-to appear in the logs.
-In case you login once, and then keep your Subject in a session, a bit more configuration is needed.
-Specifically you will need an extra filter called "mdc" placed in each of your authenticated Shiro chains:
+If your app authenticates every request separately and is not using Shiro sessions, this (and appender configuration above) is all you need for user names to appear in the logs.
+But in case the app logs in each user once, and then keeps the Subject in a session, a bit more configuration is needed.
+You will need an extra filter called "mdc" placed in each of your authenticated Shiro chains:

 ```yaml
 shiroweb: